joergboe/testframework/doc/manpage.md

 The Test Case

-- Source all defined tools scripts
 - Source Test Case file - executes initialization in the main body of the script / set props and vars
-- Check is cuite is to be skipped and end cuite execution if required
+- Check if case is to be skipped and end case execution if so
 - Execute all Test Case preparation steps if required
 - Execute all test steps
 - Execute all test finalization steps